GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 ### You're an IdP {: #idp }

 FedCM requires support from an identity provider.
 A relying party cannot use FedCM independently.
-If you are a RP, you can ask your IdP to provide instructions.
+If you are an RP, you can ask your IdP to provide instructions.

 ### You're affected by the third-party cookie phase out {: #unaffected-by-3p-cookies }